 This stage race constitutes a privileged springboard for our young riders.
 After three edition, this event has already become an important component of Quebec's calendar, and even the North American race calendar.
 In a near future, we hope it will attract more European teams, therefore giving the participants more exposure and help them emerge on the international scene.

-By registering your team, you will allow your riders to beneficiate from a professional organization and give them the opportunity to take up the challenge of competing six stages in four days on selective courses.
+By registering your team, you will allow your riders to beneficiate from a professional organization and give them the opportunity to take up the challenge of competing five stages in five days on selective courses.

 1 to 3 p.m.
 Tour de la relève internationale de Rimouski's accreditation